param1995/HR-management-dashboard/HR-management-dashboard/README.md

 ## Deployment

-The backend server is deployed through [Render](https://render.com) to ensure high performance and reliability.
-The Angular application itself is deployed using GitHub Pages, making it easily accessible to users.

 ## Getting Started

-To get started with the Employee Management System:
+To get started with the Hr Admin Dashboard:

-1. Clone the repository: `git clone https://github.com/Pa1mekala37/Employee-Management-System-Angular.git`
+1. Clone the repository: `git clone ` https://github.com/param1995/HR-management-dashboard.git
 2. Install the necessary dependencies: `npm install`
 3. Run the application locally: `ng serve`
 4. Access the application in your browser at `http://localhost:4200`